St. John's (NY) vs. Stony Brook: Odds, spread, over/under - November 7

 St. John's (NY) vs. Stony Brook: Odds, spread, over/under and other Vegas lines - November 7

-The St. John's (NY) Red Storm face the Stony Brook Seawolves on Tuesday, November 7, 2023 at 7:00 PM ET in the season opener for both teams.
-The matchup airs on Fox Sports 1.
+The St. John's (NY) Red Storm will start their 2023-24 campaign matching up with the Stony Brook Seawolves on Tuesday, November 7, 2023 at 7:00 PM ET on Fox Sports 1.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the St. John's (NY) vs. Stony Brook matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the St. John's (NY) vs. Stony Brook matchup.

 St. John's (NY) vs. Stony Brook Game Info